libsdl-org/SDL/docs/README-migration.md

 * RW_SEEK_END => SDL_RW_SEEK_END
 * RW_SEEK_SET => SDL_RW_SEEK_SET

+SDL_RWops is now an opaque structure.
+The existing APIs to create a RWops (SDL_RWFromFile, etc) still function as expected, but to make a custom RWops with app-provided function pointers, call SDL_CreateRW and provide the function pointers through there.
+To call into a RWops's functionality, use the standard APIs (SDL_RWread, etc) instead of calling into function pointers directly.

+The RWops function pointers are now in a separate structure called SDL_RWopsInteface, which is provided to SDL_CreateRW.
+All the functions now take a `void *` userdata argument for their first parameter instead of an SDL_RWops, since that's now an opaque structure.

-SDL_RWread and SDL_RWwrite (and SDL_RWops::read, SDL_RWops::write) have a different function signature in SDL3.
+SDL_RWread and SDL_RWwrite (and SDL_RWopsInterface::read, SDL_RWopsInterface::write) have a different function signature in SDL3.

 Previously they looked more like stdio: